 Learn from legendary jazz artists who will inspire and encourage you

 We have an outstanding team of tutors, all of whom are highly respected artists in their field.
 The fact that they come not only from the UK but also from the USA and Europe gives a real breadth and depth to the range of jazz music represented here, as well as greater scope for you to find a suitable mentor to watch over your individual development.

 Legendary bassist, leader and composer Dave Holland headlines our international masterclass series and plays a significant consultative role in the development of our courses.
 He joins us each year to coach ensembles, give bass masterclasses, direct rhythm section workshops and give composition lectures.
 A public performance is also integrated into his visit.

 Be part of a thriving city jazz scene featuring internationally-acclaimed musicians

-In addition to the international circuit that Birmingham Jazz brings to the region, the city hosts numerous clubs and venues that support the local scene.
+In addition to the international circuit that Jazzlines brings to the region, the city hosts numerous clubs and venues that support the local scene.

 Perform with one of our highly successful large ensemble jazz groups

-Undergraduate students have an opportunity to study abroad in the first semester of Year 3 through the Erasmus + scheme.
-Autumn 2011 saw four students move abroad to study with our Erasmus partner conservatoires in Paris, Ferrara, Weimar and Odense.
-As part of an exchange set up by Cheltenham International Jazz Festival and the Norwegian Embassy, Birmingham Conservatoire jazz students also shared an international platform with students from Trondheim in Norway during 2010 and 2011, and this continues into 2012.
+As part of an exchange set up by Cheltenham International Jazz Festival and the Norwegian Embassy, each year Birmingham Conservatoire jazz students share an international platform with students from Trondheim in Norway.

 Jazz Courses at Birmingham Conservatoire